cdare-ucsb/DerivedCategoryMass/README.md

 ## Introduction

-In physics we typically contextualize the setting in which large-scale events occur as 4D-spacetime, which is typically modeled using some Lorentzian manifold.
+In physics we typically contextualize the setting in which large-scale events occur as 4D-spacetime, which is often modeled using some Lorentzian manifold.
 Field theories (such as QFTs, CFTs) additionally describe the data of quantum / local fields over the spacetime manifold as sections of tensor bundles (e.g. scalar fields = Higgs bundle, spinor fields = electrons, quarks), along with some symmetry data.
 Motivated by the Kaluza-Klein model — which predicts that at low energies a dimension unifying electromagnetism and gravity should be undetectable — we assume that the fundamental forces arise from dimensions too small to observe directly, and thus must be mathematially _compact_.
 This is the first geometrically significant property we need to extract before moving on.

 Next, it turns out that in current models there exist notable issues caused by the fact that the Higgs boson directly couples to every non-massless particle (this ultimately leading to large loop corrections).
 In theory, this should cause the Higgs boson's mass to grow as larger as the Plank mass; however, experimentally the Higgs boson's mass stays far below the Plank-scale thus causing the <a href="https://en.wikipedia.org/wiki/Hierarchy_problem">Hierarchy Problem</a>.
 One of the currently solutions is an added "graded" symmetry on the compactified space, known as supersymmetry (SUSY).
 In particular, the assumption that our theory survives at least __N__=1 supersymmetry in low energies requires that the compactified dimensions admit a covariantly constant spinor, and thus has a _SU(n)_ holonomy — in other words, our compactified dimensions are Calabi-Yau.